 REDFINCH will realise three fully-integrated PIC-based chemical sensor demonstrators for:

 Process gas analysis in refineries

-Refinery gas is released during the fractional distillation of crude oil into various products of commercial use, such as butane, diesel and gasoline amongst others.
+In refineries conducting the fractional distillation of crude oil into various products of commercial use, the monitoring of process gases is of crucial importance.
+For example, refinery gas is released during the production of butane, diesel and gasoline amongst others.
 Refinery gas is a mixture of multiple gases, consisting mainly of non-condensed hydrocarbon gases, C1 to C5.
 As the composition of refinery gas varies widely depending on the origin of crude oil, large-scale refining operations require fast decisions as the parameters of the process change.

-The continuous monitoring and fast response time enabled by the REDFINCH sensor will greatly enhance process efficiency.
+The continuous monitoring and fast response time enabled by the REDFINCH sensor will greatly enhance process efficiency and output quality.

 Example Use Case – REDFINCH Process Gas Analyser

 The large number of different analytes crucial for fuel gas applications usually cannot be measured with laser spectroscopic systems because of their limited spectral tuning range.
 In addition, the complex gas matrix requires a very high spectral resolution to avoid complicated chemometric algorithms, as would be necessary using FTIR based systems.